Recipients | Dr. Carol Morgan Memorial Award

 2023 - Dr. Jeff Rau

-Dr. Jeff Rau, a clinical instructor of Ruminant veterinary medicine at the Ontario Veterinary College, will use the Award to pursue Accreditation and Diplomate status with the American College of Animal Welfare (ACAW), and to attend the International Sheep Veterinary Congress (2023) where he will present an oral communication on small ruminant euthanasia training.
+Dr. Jeff Rau, a clinical instructor of Ruminant veterinary medicine at the Ontario Veterinary College, used the Award to pursue Accreditation and Diplomate status with the American College of Animal Welfare (ACAW), and to attend the International Sheep Veterinary Congress (2023) where he presented an oral communication on small ruminant euthanasia training.
 “I am in the unique position of training DVM students in real world settings they will encounter routinely throughout their clinical practice of veterinary medicine.
-Achieving ACAW Diplomate status will position me to further inspire new DVM graduates to provide leadership in animal welfare and ethics.”
+Achieving ACAW Diplomate status positions me to further inspire new DVM graduates to provide leadership in animal welfare and ethics.”

 2022 - Dr. Shelby Kimura